aleksanderbl29/nix-config/docs/content/manual-things.md

+# Manual settings

-# This is a list of the macOS settings that needs to be set manually
+This is a list of the macOS settings that needs to be set manually

 - Turn off animations
 - Enable three-finger swipe down (app-expose)